 Your costs for leasing office space are rarely limited to just the monthly rent cost.
 Find out in advance what expenses are and are not included as part of your agreement.

 What utilities will you have to pay for?
-Will you have to pay for trash pickup, cleaning services, snow plowing in the winter, or any other common area fees?
+Will you have to pay for trash pickup, cleaning business ideas, snow plowing in the winter, or any other common area fees?
 If something isn’t included, ask how much the monthly cost has been in the past.
 Don’t be taken by surprise after you sign a multiyear lease.

 When you lease a home or apartment, the landlord normally takes care of all repairs.
 With commercial space, that may fall completely on you.
 Make sure it’s spelled out in the lease.